Champion Iron experts share a single mission:

 At Mount Isa, Michael rose with determination up to executive management level in commercial activities of this mining company in Queensland, Australia.
 His mandates included feasibility studies for copper smelting and pursuing refining opportunities in Europe, Asia, North America and South America.

-She has also held senior finance positions at SEMAFO Inc., Canadian Railway, MDD and PWC.
-Natacha holds a bachelor of commerce degree from the University of Quebec and a law degree from the University of Montreal.
+Natacha holds a Bachelor of Commerce from the University of Quebec and a law degree from the University of Montreal.

 Michael is a Chartered Financial Analyst, a Calvin C. Potter Fellow and holds a Commerce Degree from Concordia University.